Learn

 Six deeper apologetics lessons for users who want to engage at the level of working scholarship.
 Habermas's minimal-facts resurrection case; NT manuscript transmission with the actual textual-critical literature; the hardest Old Testament texts; philosophical defenses of the Trinity; the moral argument; and comparative monotheism on the question 'Was God always loving?'
 Best done after Core Apologetics.

-Six deeper polemics lessons that go past the core.
+Six deeper lessons that go past the core.
 Hadith reliability with the actual classical and revisionist scholarship; abrogation (naskh) and what it implies; Sharia in detail across the four Sunni schools and modern reformers; failed Qurʼānic prophecies and historical errors; comparative ethics of Jesus and Muhammad from primary sources; and contextual rebuttals of the 'Muhammad in the Bible' claims.
-Best done after Core Polemics.
+Best done after the core Examine Islamic Claims track.

 6 lessons